pikaapocket/plant-humanities/mulberry/README.md

 [^7]: Laws, Bill.
 Fifty plants that changed the course of history.
 Newton Abbot: David & Charles, 2010.
 [^8]: Coles, *Mulberry.*
+[^9]: Scott, Timothy Lee. *Invasive plant medicine: the ecological benefits and healing abilities of invasives.* Simon and Schuster, 2010.